CashoutJohnny/School-Calculator-Beta/README.md

 # School-Calculator
-Simple Calculator is for user to use in their webiste borswer.
-You can also change the code on it for yourself if you would like to fo that.
+Simple Calculator is a easy to use Calculator.
+All u have to do to setup it up is downloading the index.html file to run.
+Can I change the code to Simple Calculator?
+Yes you may change the code.